ksu-cs-textbooks/cs-zero/content/00-introduction/06-cis115-syllabus/_index.md

 #### Wiki Article
 Each team will use the material collected for the topic research project, as well as information from the resulting class discussions, to create an article to be added to the final course wiki.
 The article is expected to be a thorough examination of the topic and should be written in such a way that others taking this course can read it and understand the material.
 The team will be responsible for finalizing the entire draft of the wiki and making sure it has a consistent design and feel to it.

+## Safe Zone Statement

+I am part of the SafeZone community network of trained K-State  faculty/staff/students who are available to listen and support you.
+As a SafeZone Ally, I can help you connect with resources on campus to  address problems you face that interfere with your academic success,  particularly issues of sexual violence, hateful acts, or concerns faced  by individuals due to sexual orientation/gender identity.
+My goal is to  help you be successful and to maintain a safe and equitable campus.

 {{< syllabus exclude="copyright" >}}

 ## Subject to Change